martinabrle/app-service-java-demo/README.md

 ```
 ./mvnw spring-boot:run
 ```
 * Open your browser and navigate to http://localhost:8080 to test the application.
-You can view http://localhost:8080/info to inspect more details about the application.
-On http://localhost:8080/actuator and http://localhost:8080/actuator/health you view health related application information, provided by Springboot's Actuator framework.
+You can view http://localhost:8080/info to see more technical details.
+On http://localhost:8080/actuator and http://localhost:8080/actuator/health, you can inspect health related application information, provided by Springboot's Actuator framework.

 ## And now you can switch to [docs](https://github.com/martinabrle/app-service-java-demo/tree/main/docs/) directory and try deploying the app into Azure App Service, using wither manually or using CI/CD GitHub Actions.